lstent/Comp330-CPD/README.md

 ## Week 5

 Started prototyping a new game.
 I've really struggled with this Javascript assignment, every time I look up the solution to a problem online it doesn't work in my project.
-I've done nothing for the NES game in ages but I have finnished the ethics form (with Rorys help) for the research proposal.
+I've done nothing for the NES game in ages but I have finished the ethics form (with Rorys help) for the research proposal.

 ## Week 6